Why Is Livestock Grazing Still Permitted in Federal Wilderness Areas?

 The congressional guidelines made it clear that grazing “established prior to the effective date” meant grazing that was ongoing the year a wilderness area was created.
 They also explained that:

-Livestock were excluded along the upper Salt River on the Tonto in the late 1990s in order to comply with the Endangered Species Act by protecting the river’s important Sonoran Desert riparian habitat.
-On the Hicks-Pikes Peak allotment, that meant no grazing in the allotment’s Ortega and Lower Shute Springs pastures, which border the river in the wilderness.
+In February 2021 the Tonto National Forest’s Globe Ranger District released an environmental assessment (EA) and draft decision notice for the Hicks-Pikes Peak grazing allotment, which includes a portion of the Salt River Canyon Wilderness upstream from the Roosevelt Lake reservoir.
+Livestock were excluded along this stretch of the river in the late 1990s to comply with the Endangered Species Act by protecting the river’s important Sonoran Desert riparian habitat from grazing damage.
+This meant no cattle were allowed in the allotment’s Ortega and Lower Shute Springs pastures, located along the southern bank of the river in the wilderness.

-Fortunately, the Tonto National Forest withdrew the 2022 draft decision for the Hicks-Pikes Peak allotment on January 6, 2023, in response to objections filed by conservationists.
+The Tonto National Forest withdrew their 2022 draft decision for the Hicks-Pikes Peak allotment on January 6, 2023, in response to objections filed by conservationists.
 The withdrawal notifications explained that a new and better EA should be drafted for the allotment.
-As of April 2024, however, the project still wasn’t listed on the Tonto’s schedule of proposed actions (SOPA).

 Grazing Permit Retirements Are An Equitable Solution

-Congress should finally end the tyranny of the minority they gave to ranchers in 1964 by passing legislation to eliminate livestock grazing in wilderness areas.
+Congress should end the tyranny of the minority they gave ranchers in the Wilderness Act of 1964 by finally passing legislation to eliminate livestock grazing in wilderness areas.
 There are a variety of ways to accomplish it.
 First of all, grazing should be permanently prohibited on any currently vacant grazing allotments located in wilderness areas.
 Allotments stay vacant for a reason – usually because they wouldn’t be profitable enough to graze.
 But vacant allotments are still legally vulnerable to the reauthorization of grazing, so a ban is required.

 Also, grazing permits for active allotments in wilderness areas should not be renewed when they expire.
 (A standard grazing permit has a 10-year term.)
 This phase out strategy was used by Congress when they passed the Capitol Reef National Park Act of 1971, where in existing grazing permits were scheduled for eventual retirement.
 Congress used another retirement strategy when it passed the California Desert Protection Act of 1994.
 In that legislation, the Bureau of Land Management (BLM) was instructed to prioritize the purchase of ranch base properties within Death Valley National Park and the Mohave National Preserve so their associated grazing allotments could be closed.